 While shorter haircuts can be tremendously easy to style, medium haircuts provide freedom and flexibility with which short hair just can’t compete.
 Paving the way for quiffs, pompadours and textured crops, medium-length men’s haircuts open up a Pandora’s Box of possibilities.

 Medium-length hair is typically defined as a style that’s 5 to 10 centimetres long (2 to 4 inches).
-Of course, these are guidelines only, and your barber can help you to create the perfect cut for your specific hair properties.
+Of course, these are guidelines only, and your barber can help you create the perfect cut for your specific hair properties.

-While all-over medium-length hair can look youthful and handsome, an equally popular approach is having a shorter back and sides while keeping the length on top.
+While all-over medium-length hair can look youthful and handsome, an equally popular approach is to have a shorter back and sides while keeping the length on top.